 —President Franklin Delano Roosevelt

 Millions of families struggle to make ends meet and break out of the cycle of poverty.
-Almost 46.7 million people were living in poverty in 2014.
-For children under 18, the poverty rate increased from 18 percent in 2007 to 21.1 percent in 2014.
+According to the United States Census Bureau, about 43.1 million people were living in poverty in 2015.
+About 19.7 percent of children under 18 were living in poverty in 2015.
 One of the most useful tools for combating poverty is the U.S. tax code.
 Unfortunately, for too many years, tax law in the U.S. has been written and rewritten to facilitate benefits flowing upward, disproportionately enriching those at the very top at the expense of everyone else.
 This has greatly contributed to the widening wealth gap in this country and undermines our individual and collective economic security and democratic ideals.
 Therefore, RESULTS actively pursues enactment of tax policies rooted in fairness, justice, and accountability so that every person has the opportunity to share in the prosperity of this great nation.

 Specifically, RESULTS works to expand opportunities for low-income individuals and families to move up the economic ladder.
 We support features of the tax code that assist working families, such as the Earned Income Tax Credit (EITC) and the Child Tax Credit (CTC).
-The EITC, which provides tax refunds to people working in low-income jobs, is the largest poverty reduction program in the U.S. It is estimated that in 2014 alone, the EITC lifted 9.8 million people out of poverty, nearly half of them children.
+The EITC, which provides tax refunds to people working in low-income jobs, is the largest poverty reduction program in the U.S. According to the Center on Budget and Policy Priorities, it is estimated that in 2015 alone, the EITC and the CTC lifted 9.8 million people out of poverty, nearly half of them children.
 The CTC helps low and middle income families with the costs of raising children.
 By reducing a family's tax liability, and in low-income families providing a partial refund, the CTC is another important tool for increasing income and reducing poverty.

-RESULTS is working to protect and expand existing programs (EITC, CTC) and create new ones (Saver's Bonus) that help people living in poverty not only make ends meet, but also build a future in which they and their children have the opportunity to reach their full potential.
+RESULTS is working to protect and expand existing programs (EITC, CTC) and to expand access to wealth in low-income communities and communities of color, which will help people living in poverty not only make ends meet, but also build a future in which they and their children have the opportunity to reach their full potential.